V.7. MISCELLANEOUS WORDS, PART 7/10 (mpo-ne)

 – mvuatu : clothing

-– mvubi : rod that is used as fasteners or to make carpets
+– mvubi : rush that is used as fasteners or to make carpets

 – mvubi : liar, deceiver, someone who causes confusion, someone who tends to exaggerate